Virtual Assistant

 In general, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.

-By connecting a relay from the optimization system to this contact, it is possible to force the activation of the HP when the photovoltaic installation produces surplus energy.
+By connecting a relay from the optimization system to this contact, the HP can be forced to activate when the photovoltaic installation produces surplus energy.

 Consult the HP manufacturer.